-Learn hello, goodbye, please, thank you, excuse me, and do you speak English?
+Learn hello and goodbye, please, thank you, excuse me.
+Do you speak English?
 When entering a store or business, always greet the locals in their language.
 It goes a long way to showing respect and being gracious.
 Thank them and say goodbye in their language.

-We use Google Translate to help when more of a conversation needs to occur.
-You can type in what you want to say in your native language and then have written or speak for the person you are communicating with.
-It was an excellent free option that came in very handy.
+We use Google Translate to help when more conversation is needed.
+You can type in what you want to say in your native language and then have it written or spoken for the person you are communicating with.
+It is an excellent free option that came in very handy.
 Click here for the Google Translate link.